Multi-Objective Optimization by Quantum-Annealing-Inspired Algorithms: Scalarization via the weighted sum method

 By solving these problems for different vectors $\mathbf{c}$, we obtain candidate solutions that approximate the Pareto frontier of the original multi-objective problem.

 In the current work, we use a simplex-lattice design (Das–Dennis) \cite{Das_Dennis1998} to generate weight vectors.
 Specifically, for \(K\) objectives, we generate a uniform lattice (resolution \(H\)) on the \((K-1)\)-dimensional unit simplex \(\Delta^{K-1}\), i.e., all nonnegative weight vectors summing to one with components restricted to \(\{0,1/H,\dots,1\}\).
-This choice is well-known in the area of multi-objective optimization \cite{Blank2020}, it produces evenly-spaced vectors and allows better reproducibility of the results.
+This choice is well known in the area of multi-objective optimization \cite{Blank2020}; it produces evenly spaced vectors and allows better reproducibility of the results.

-Furthermore, we observed that number of Pareto-optimal solutions obtained by exact solver grows much slower than the number of vectors and seems to saturate well below 100 for 3-objective problem, while optimal number is known to be 2067 according to \cite{king2025multi}.
-This fact points out that majority of the Pareto-optimal solutions are not global optima for any choice of weights in scalarized problem.
-We found that only moderate number of well-spaced weight vectors is enough to allow quantum-inspired solver sample Pareto set.
-In our experiments we also remove extremal vectors pointing to the vertices and edges of the simplex and only use the subset corresponding to interior points.
+Furthermore, we observed that the number of Pareto-optimal solutions obtained by an exact solver grows much slower than the number of vectors and seems to saturate well below 100 for the three-objective problem, while the full Pareto-set size is reported to be 2067 \cite{king2025multi}.
+This indicates that the majority of the Pareto-optimal solutions are not global optima for any weight vector in the scalarized problem.
+We found that only a moderate number of well-spaced weight vectors is sufficient to allow the quantum-inspired solver to sample the Pareto set.
+In our experiments we also remove extreme weight vectors lying on the vertices and edges of the simplex and only use the subset corresponding to interior points.
 See more details in Appendix \ref{app:das-dennis}.